zwdconstrucition/cs5351/README.md

 ---

 ## **Getting Started**
+(The sprint3 branch is the final version, and put the static and templates folders in the frontend folder)
 1. **Install Required Dependencies**:
    ```bash
    pip install flask pyflowchart pylint pyreverse
    sudo apt-get install graphviz
    ```
 2.**Run the Server**:
    ```bash
    python main.py